puppeteer/replay/docs/api/interfaces/Schema.ChangeStep.md

 A list of alternative selectors that lead to selection of a single element to perform the step on.
 Currently, we support CSS selectors and ARIA selectors (start with 'aria/').
 Each selector could be a string or an array of strings.
 If it's a string, it means that the selector points directly to the target element.
-If it's an array, the last element is the selector for the target element and the preceeding selectors point to the ancestor elements.
+If it's an array, the last element is the selector for the target element and the preceding selectors point to the ancestor elements.
 If the parent element is a shadow root host, the subsequent selector is evaluated only against the shadow DOM of the host (i.e., `parent.shadowRoot.querySelector`).
 If the parent element is not a shadow root host, the subsequent selector is evaluated in the regular DOM (i.e., `parent.querySelector`).